Ardmore:

 block 2.1 metres high, and decorated on the S face with around

-40 cupmarks of which about half are surrounded by 1, 2 or 3
+40 cupmarks of which about half are surrounded by 1, 2 and 3

 worn rings.